Aliases for ATP6V1E2 Gene

 GeneCards Summary for ATP6V1E2 Gene

-ATP6V1E2 (ATPase, H+ Transporting, Lysosomal 31kDa, V1 Subunit E2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include proton-transporting ATPase activity, rotational mechanism and hydrogen-exporting ATPase activity, phosphorylative mechanism.
+ATP6V1E2 (ATPase H+ Transporting V1 Subunit E2) is a Protein Coding gene.
+Diseases associated with ATP6V1E2 include Mental Retardation, X-Linked, Syndromic, Hedera Type and Amyotrophic Lateral Sclerosis Type 12.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include proton-transporting ATPase activity, rotational mechanism and proton-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1E1.

 Subunit of the peripheral V1 complex of vacuolar ATPase essential for assembly or catalytic function.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.
 This isoform is essential for energy coupling involved in acidification of acrosome (By similarity).